nathanielrb/time-in-microKanren/paper.md

     ((_ g) (lambda (s/c) (delay (g s/c))))))
 ```

-A complex program might have many levels of delays, representing different future points in time.
+A complex program might have many levels of delays representing different future points in time.
 It is important that the temporal order of these goals be preserved during interleaving search, both with regards to the ordering of solutions and also to guaranty that a goal (which might refer to a stateful resource) is constructed at the right time.
-We accomplish this by adapting the interleaving search so that promises are shunted right, and all promises at the same nested level are recombined.
+We accomplish this by adapting the interleaving search so that promises are shunted right and all promises at the same nested level are recombined together.
 This is done by adding two cases to the definition of `mplus`.

 ```
 (define (mplus $1 $2)
   (cond
     ((null? $1) $2)
     ((procedure? $1) (lambda () (mplus $2 ($1))))
-    ((and (promise? $1) (promise? $2))
+    ((and (promise? $1) (promise? $2))          ; recombine
      (delay (mplus (force $1) (force $2))))
-    ((promise? $1) (mplus $2 $1))
+    ((promise? $1) (mplus $2 $1))    	        ; shunt right
     (else (cons (car $1) (mplus (cdr $1) $2)))))
 ```